noahgibbs/pixiurge/CONCEPTS.md

 this action is visible?"
 That "something" is called a "Player" by Pixiurge.

-When a DisplayObject changes (e.g. is created or destroyed or moved or changes its display) then the various Player objects need to be updated and send messages to the browser so that those actions can be shown to the human viewers.
+When a Displayable changes (e.g. is created or destroyed or moved or changes its display) then the various Player objects need to be updated and send messages to the browser so that those actions can be shown to the human viewers.

 Several objects are involved in this process.
-The EngineConnector object sees the notification from Demiurge and makes appropriate calls to the various DisplayObjects to let them know they've changed.
+The EngineConnector object sees the notification from Demiurge and makes appropriate calls to the various Displayables to let them know they've changed.

+The Player object keeps track of whether a specific browser has seen a Displayable, and where.
+It shows and hides them.
+It can start and stop animations.
+It keeps track of Panning - what area the player is looking at, and making sure that the player's view continues to follow along and see the right things in an area larger than their browser window.